New cookie guidelines in Norway: how to comply with the new Norwegian cookie law

 An easy way to do this is by using website Compliance Check tool to scan your website or app and identify all cookies and tracking technologies in use, or follow our step-by-step guide to find and categorize cookies.

-2. Obtain active user consent
+2. Obtain explicit user consent

 Ensure that users provide explicit, informed consent before any non-essential cookies or other tracking technologies are set.
 Passive consent methods, such as pre-ticked boxes or implied consent, are no longer acceptable.